broadinstitute/pgen-jni/README.md

   - **plink2** - the C/C++ types and functions that are part of the plink2 implementation, that are used by the pgenlib implementation

 ## Project Development
-For development and test execution, it is recommended to treat these as two separate projects, using the `VSCode` editor for the Java pgen project, and `CLion` or some other C++ compatible IDE for the **pgen-lib** project and boost tests.
+For development and test execution, it is recommended to treat these as two separate projects, using the `VS Code` editor for the Java pgen project, and `CLion` or some other C++ compatible IDE for the **pgen-lib** project and boost tests.
+Starter/sample 'VS Code' files can be found in the `.vscode` folder, though these will need to be edited to match your environment, and are provided only as a jump-start.

 The [dev-nokee](https://docs.nokee.dev/manual/jni-library-plugin.html) gradle plugin is used to build the entire project as a single unit
-(currently this only builds the native components for the architecture on which is its running; either macos or Linux), and to run the aggregate test suite (`./gradle clean test` will build and run both sets for tests for the current architecture).
+(currently this only builds the native components for the platform on which is its running; either macos or Linux), and to run the aggregate test suite (`./gradle clean test` will build and then run both sets of tests, but only for the platform on which the build is running - the Github actions workflow CI matrix uses runners for both Linux and Mac, so it builds and runs the tests on both platforms).

 ## Building pgen-jni